dfrws/dfrws2006-challenge/README.md

 - A description of algorithms you developed for the challenge.
 - Working source code of tools you developed for the challenge.
 - How the number of false positives was reduced.

+## Image File Layout

+After the challenge was complete, the organizers released the [layout and content of the image file](file-image-layout.md).

 ## Challenge Organizers
 - Brian Carrier